A version of this article appeared in the Spring 2017 issue of strategy+business.

 Sustaining the Path

-In most traditional restructuring initiatives, the positive impact is short-lived as individuals revert to past behaviors and spending habits.
-No organization can operate indefinitely in transformation mode; as normalcy returns, so too do costs and head count.
+No organization can operate indefinitely in transformation mode.
+Thus, in most traditional restructuring initiatives, the positive impact is short-lived as individuals revert to past behaviors and spending habits.
+Normalcy returns, and so do costs and head count.
 The program management office is disbanded; the “best and brightest” who staffed the various work streams return to their normal duties — and the urgency and strict oversight that characterized the company at the height of the transformation naturally subside.
 It can become a vicious circle.

 To combat these tendencies, company leaders will need to design and implement the requisite systems and processes to manage change and adjust performance accordingly.
 In a Fit for Growth transformation, they can do so through several approaches.
 Some are strategic and involve tying the planning and budgeting process more closely to your strategy so that resources are reallocated to your differentiating capabilities.
 Others are operational levers that you can apply to align your cost structure to your strategy on a continual basis.
 There are also organizational levers that you can pull to motivate and empower employees to act in the company’s best financial interest.
 Last, you can reinforce a culture and value system that encourages cost-conscious behaviors over the long haul.